Patron: HRH The Prince of Wales honours the Society with his patronage and occasional exhibiting.

 The Society was formed in 1925 as The Army Officers’ Art Society by two retired officers.
 At that time Royal Navy and Royal Air Force officers exhibited by invitation only.
 The standard was high from the beginning as the Society included professional artists whose careers had been interrupted by active service during the First World War.
 After remaining dormant during the Second World War, it was reformed in 1947 as the Army Art Society (see footnote) and all ranks became eligible to exhibit.
 The present title was adopted in 1964.
 Past members include such illustrious names as Field Marshal Sir Claude Auchinleck, Professor Ken Howard, David Shepherd, Sir Michael Noakes and many others.
 Current members include well known artists who are also members of the RP, RSMA, RBA, RI, ROI etc.

-The Palette: our newsletter, is published regularly and a membership directory is produdes from time to time.
+The Palette: our newsletter, was published regularly and a membership directory is produced from time to time.

-The exhibitions have always taken place in central London, initially in Westminster, the Mall Galleries, for several years at the National Army Museum, then at Painters’ Hall in the City before returning to the Mall Galleries from 2001 to 2015.
+The exhibitions have always taken place in central London, initially in Westminster, the Mall Galleries, for several years at the National Army Museum, then at Painters’ Hall in the City before returning to the Mall Galleries from 2001 to 2015 then finally to the Menier Gallery 2017 & 2018.